toolleeo/cli-apps/README.md

 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
 * [habitctl](https://github.com/blinry/habitctl) - Minimalist command line tool you can use to track and examine your habits.
 * [ledger](http://ledger-cli.org/) - A powerful, double-entry accounting system from the command-line; it uses a simple yet powerful text syntax to specify the items to account.
+* [Pubs](https://github.com/pubs/pubs) - Pubs organizes your scientific papers together with their bibliographic data and provides command line access to basic and advanced manipulation of your library.
 * [thokr](https://github.com/thatvegandev/thokr) - Sleek typing tui with visualized results and historical logging.
 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.